gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 (a project identifier) that allows for determining a project and its path without loading up the model.
 - A Gradle workspace can only contain Gradle project.
 A future story will also need to address building a workspace with homogeneous project types (e.g. Maven, Ant or any other type of project that does not have access to the Gradle API).
+- Which Gradle distribution should be used for building a composite via the Tooling API?

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for an imported Gradle build